Beacon Hospital’s vaccine programme will be overseen by HSE after controversy - Donnelly

 St Gerard’s School, Thornhill Road, Oldconnaught, Co Dublin.
 Photograph: Nick Bradshaw

-Minister for Health Stephen Donnelly has told the HSE to appoint an official to oversee the Beacon Hospital’s vaccine programme, after 20 teachers and staff from St Gerard’s School in Co Dublin were vaccinated there this week.
+Minister for Health Stephen Donnelly has told the HSE to appoint an official to oversee the Beacon Hospital’s vaccine programme, after 20 teachers and staff from St Gerard’s School near Bray, Co Wicklow, were vaccinated there this week.

 A HSE spokesman explained a senior official would work with the Beacon to ensure that on a day-to-day basis the standards set out by the HSE for the operation of the vaccination programme are maintained.